 The Pathology Laboratories provide anatomic and clinical diagnostic services throughout the institution, and referral tests from outside institutions as well.

-Investigators in pathology's sections on Comparative Medicine, Lipid Sciences, and Tumor Biology conduct basic and translational research.
+Investigators in pathology's sections on Comparative Medicine and Tumor Biology conduct basic and translational research.
 The department administers a number or shared research facilities as well; these are available to investigators throughout the institution, and include the WFU Primate Center, the Animal Resources Program, and the Cellular Imaging Core.

 Residencies, Fellowships, and other Training Programs